01 of 11

 It's not surprising that many of California's most relaxing destinations are also the most romantic.
 There are many excellent hideaway hotels in Northern California and Southern California to just hole up and order room service.

 - Benton Hot Springs: If you'd like seclusion and breath-taking scenery, head east of the Sierras to this charming, bed and breakfast inn that has its own naturally-fed hot tub spas.

 - Big Sur: With a relaxing, double-whammy of gorgeous scenery and laid-back ambiance, it's no wonder Big Sur lodging puts out "no vacancy" signs weeks in advance.

-- Calistoga: Calistoga is steamy even before you arrive, its natural hot springs harnessed by local spas for relaxing mud baths and mineral water soaks.
+- Calistoga: Calistoga is steamy even before you arrive.
+Its natural hot springs are harnessed by local spas for relaxing mud baths and mineral water soaks.
 Stay in the pleasant, walkable downtown and you can have a car-free weekend.

 - San Francisco: Often voted one of the world's most romantic cities, San Francisco is a great place for a quick getaway.

 - Valley of the Oaks: For a real "in the middle of nowhere" destination with star-studded history, visit William Randolph Hearst's Hacienda and nearby Spanish mission.